edge-cloud/www.edge-cloud.net/_posts/2013-12-20-handling-vmware-vsphere-5-5-active-directory-integration-error.md

   </p>
 </div>

-Also don&#8217;t forget to add users from your Active Directory to the vCenter Permissions (See Figure 15).
+Also don't forget to add users from your Active Directory to the vCenter Permissions (See Figure 15).